JulioRogers/CryptoExchangeProject/README.md

 - **Telegram Chatbot Integration**: Adapt the view for use with a Telegram chatbot.
 - **Advanced Price Fluctuation Features**: Implement more sophisticated logic algorithm for price fluctuations.
 - **Advanced Selling Features**: Allow users to specify a maximum quantity to sell and set a price per unit of currency.

+## Acknowledgments

+Thanks to Globant bootcamp, I've learned OOP and Java for first time, and it has strengthened my passion for backend development.
+Before, I explored Python for AI and Solidity for blockchain, but through this experience, I've found a surprising preference for Java even more than Python, which I've used for four years.